SudoWaster/Nucifera-Chat/doc/Encryption.md

 The client confirms that it trusts the server by issuing `HELLO_CLIENT_DONE` and the communication from now on is encrypted with AES using the challenge sent by a client.

+**NOTE** You can disable this additional encryption by [setting AdditionalEncryption to false](./Encryption.md#security)

-NOTE: As you can see, it's the client responsibility to sent a unique challenge and correctly connect to a trusted server.
+As you can see, it's the client responsibility to sent a unique challenge and correctly connect to a trusted server.
 If any of these processes is handled incorrectly by the client, it may connect to a suspicious (and incorrect) server.

 ### Server-side setup
 Prepare a set of **PKCS#8** in a pem file.
 These files should have the following format: